-The Register also records roads in respect of which Council has agreements in place for the management of roads that are the responsibility of other road authorities, such as State highways, arterial roads and municipal boundary roads.
-Details of the Agreements between Council and other road authorities, made pursuant to section 15 of the Act, are also included in the Register and are referred to earlier in this Plan.
+The Register also records roads that Council has agreements in place for the management of roads that are the responsibility of other road authorities, such as state highways, arterial roads and municipal boundary roads.
+Details of the agreements between Council and other road authorities made pursuant to section 15 of the Act are also included in the Register and are referred to earlier in this Plan.